Sienci-Labs/gsender/README.md

 ## 🕣 Development History

+### 1.0.4 (March 4th, 2022)
+* Tool commands now emitted to UI if they occur alongside M6 commands
+* Start from line should more consistently set feedrate/spindle rate
+* Fixed issue where laser min and laser max were reversed on initializing laser mode.
+* Rewrite of jog UI control to gain more consistent behaviour
+* Alterations to jog keybinds to gain more consistent behaviour
+* Added logic on toolchange to prevent sender from starting before post hook is complete
+* Alterations to profile default spindle min and max and laser min and max values

 ### 1.0.4 (February 15th, 2022)
 * Add support for distinct Spindle max and Spindle Min while in laser or spindle mode